MyWarp/mywarp.github.io/README.md

 ## Development

-We use [Middleman](https://middlemanapp.com) to build the site and [Webpack](https://webpack.js.org) to parse SASS and Javascript.
+We use [Middleman](https://middlemanapp.com) to build the site and [Parcel](http://parceljs.org) (v2) to package SASS and Javascript.

-Middleman automatically calls Webpack during the build process via its [external pipeline](https://middlemanapp.com/advanced/external-pipeline/).
+Middleman automatically calls Parcel during the build process via its [external pipeline](https://middlemanapp.com/advanced/external-pipeline/).
 This allows us to manage frontend dependencies via NPM, import them in SASS and Javascript, and parse Javascript via [Babel](https://babeljs.io).
 After the build, Middlemann calls [PurgeCSS](https://purgecss.com) to remove unused CSS.

-Assets build by Webpack can be found in the `assets` folder, assets build by Middleman in the `source` folder.
+Assets build by Parcel can be found in the `assets` folder, assets build by Middleman in the `source` folder.

-Check [Gabriele Canepa](https://github.com/gabrielecanepa)'s [middleman-webpack](https://github.com/gabrielecanepa/middleman-webpack), and the guides by [William Meleyal](https://pspdfkit.com/blog/2018/using-webpack-with-middleman/) and [Ross Kaffenberger](https://rossta.net/blog/using-webpack-with-middleman.html) for more information.

 ## Build